Is INBOUND a Good Place to Prospect?

-If your conference goals are sales related I would try and set some tangible expectations.
-For example, I want each sales person to meet and exchange business cards with 10 prospects each day.
-At the end you have now made meaningful contact with XXXX amount of new prospects you can add to the database and work on setting appointments with.
+If your conference goals are sales-related I would try and set some tangible expectations.
+For example, I want each salesperson to meet and exchange business cards with 10 prospects each day.
+In the end you have now made meaningful contact with XXXX amount of new prospects you can add to the database and work on setting appointments with.

-If sales isn't the primary motivation for attending INBOUND that's fine, and Gray and I think it's still worth the investment.
+If sales aren’t the primary motivation for attending INBOUND that’s fine, and Gray and I think it’s still worth the investment.